 Gabe.
 He could not tolerate being called Gabe.
 The name belonged to someone stepped on, imposed upon, called over to run an errand, dismissed when no longer of use.
 He was sensitive on the point; he felt shortchanged, baptismally.
 He’d confided this to Eva.

+She’d been nestled on the sofa, arms wrapped around a tasseled pillow.
+She squeezed it, lowered her head, looked up at him.
 He had always found her ways charming.
-She’d been nestled on the sofa, arms wrapped around a tasselled pillow.
-Eva squeezed this, lowered her head, looked up at him.

 A horrible intimacy it was, to laugh at someone, take confidences and share them as little amusements.
 He had no proof she’d done that.
 Presby might easily be a nick-namer.

-Gabriel looked at the next email.
-Emil Reiff’s request for payment.
+He looked at the next email, Emil Reiff’s request for payment.
 He looked twice.
-As though it knew, as though it mocked, the clock gave out a brief, twinkling note, as it struck the half-hour.
+As though it knew, as though it mocked, the clock gave out a brief twinkling note, as it struck the half-hour.